Dec. 9, 2011

 Iowa used a 72-yard interception return by DB Micah Hyde in the fourth quarter to regain the lead as the Hawkeyes posted a 27-24 win over 12th-ranked Missouri in the 2010 Insight Bowl.
 The Hawkeyes scored on their first possession of the game and led 17-10 at halftime.
 Iowa increased its advantage to 20-10 before Missouri scored two straight touchdowns to take its first lead.
 Hyde's interception return provided the final points of the game.
 Following are a few additional game notes:

 IOWA'S ACADEMIC SUCCESS

+In the NCAA's most recent release on academic standing, Iowa's football team ranks eighth nationally with a 2011 Graduation Success Rate (GSR) of 83 percent.
+Kirk Ferentz's squad is one of only nine bowl-bound teams to score 80 percent or better on the NCAA's "real-time" measurement of academic success.
 The Hawkeyes rank third among the 10 Big Ten Conference teams scheduled to participate in a bowl game later this month or early in January, 2012.
 The Big Ten is also the only conference with more than one team at 80 percent or better.
 The national average for Football Bowl Subdivision football programs is a GSR score of 69.